 - Mentions of your brand in social media

-These activities not only build a network of quality links, but it also increases trust and social value.
+These activities not only build a network of quality links, but also increase trust and social value.
 The best way to approach off-page SEO is through high-quality, authoritative and engaging content that users will likely find useful and shareable.

-Link building is the best-known method in off-page SEO.
+Link building is the best-known off-page SEO method.
 By building links that direct to your website (backlinks), you are getting votes to outshine your competitors and perform better in the rankings.

 If an article or blog uses you as reference and links back to your webpage, it is letting search engines know that your web page has useful, authoritative information.